 The required ESR (Equivalent Series Resistance) and capacitance drive the selection of the type and quantity of the output capacitors.
 The ESR must be small enough that both the resistive voltage deviation due to a step change in the load current and the output ripple voltage do not exceed the tolerance limits expected on the output voltage.
-During an output load transient, the output capacitor must supply all the additional current demanded by the load until the SP7650 adjusts the inductor current to the new value.
+During an output load transient, the output capacitor must supply all the additional current demanded by the load until the SP7651 adjusts the inductor current to the new value.

-In order to maintain V{OUT} , the capacitance must be large enough so that the output voltage is held up while the inductor current ramps to the value corresponding to the new load current.
+In order to maintain V{OUT} , the capacitance must be large enough so that the output voltage is held up while the inductor current ramps up or down to the value corresponding to the new load current.
 Additionally, the ESR in the output capacitor causes a step in the output voltage equal to the current.
-Because of the fast transient response and inherent 100%/0% duty cycle capability provided by the SP7650 when exposed to output load transients, the output capacitor is typically chosen for ESR, not for capacitance value.
+Because of the fast transient response and inherent 100% to 0% duty cycle capability provided by the SP7651 when exposed to an output load transient, the output capacitor is typically chosen for ESR, not for capacitance value.

-The output capacitor's ESR, combined with the inductor ripple current, is typically the main contributor to output voltage ripple.
+The ESR of the output capacitor, combined with the inductor ripple current, is typically the main contributor to output voltage ripple.
 The maximum allowable ESR required to maintain a specified output voltage ripple can be calculated by:

-$$R{\rm ESR} \leq \frac{\Delta V{\rm OUT}}{I{\rm PK-PK}}$$
+$$R{ESR} \leq \frac{\Delta V{OUT}}{I{PK-PK}}$$